oblac/jodd-site/content/doc/db/3+dbsession.md

 # DbSession

 `DbSession` encapsulates database connection.
-It also plays nicely with `DbQuery`ies and has some convenient features.
+It also plays nicely with `DbQuery`-ies and has some convenient features.

 ## Connection providers